Master of Arts in Education: Concentration in Adult Education

 Students who were admitted to the MA program before fall 2008 must enroll in the University during the semester of anticipated graduation.
-To meet this requirement, students may choose to enroll in a 0-unit designated College of Extended Learning course established for this purpose.
+To meet this requirement, students may choose to enroll in a 0-unit designated College of Professional & Global Education course established for this purpose.

 Students admitted fall 2008 and beyond have the semester they enroll in the culminating experience course and the following semester to complete their degree requirements.
-Those who need time beyond the two semesters to complete the culminating experience requirement must enroll in a 0-unit designated College of Extended Learning course every subsequent semester until the requirement is completed.
+Those who need time beyond the two semesters to complete the culminating experience requirement must enroll in a 0-unit designated College of Professional & Global Education course every subsequent semester until the requirement is completed.

 For more information, please contact the department at (415) 338–1653 or come to Burk Hall 239.